EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 Which is why the honorable mention is the query I'd actually run first, even though it's the least clever one in the article.
 Acts I and II detect an event that has already happened to a service you may not have known was exposed.
 The exposure query enumerates the services and hands you a list you can finish.
 One of those is security operations and the other is just operations, and the week's evidence is that the second one would have prevented more of this than the first would have caught.

-**The corrections, collected**, because five of them landed in one article and four are worth checking in your own content:
+**The corrections, collected**, because eleven of them landed in one article and most are worth checking in your own content.
+Five came out of the briefs:

-1. **All four heapdump candidates hardcode `/actuator/heapdump`**, and the ISC diary they came from documents scans against `/admin-api/actuator/heapdump`.
+1. **All three web-tier heapdump candidates hardcode `/actuator/heapdump`**, and the ISC diary they came from documents scans against `/admin-api/actuator/heapdump`.
 The base path is configuration; the endpoint ID is the protocol.
+(The fourth candidate reads the host rather than the web tier and has a different problem — see number 5.)
 2. **`BytesReceived` is not a `CommonSecurityLog` column** — it's `ReceivedBytes` and `SentBytes` — and the brief's caveat describes the wrong failure mode for it.
 An absent column is a semantic error, not a null.
 3. **`isnotempty()` on the byte count deletes the finding** in exactly the environments that need the detection, and the direction of `in`/`out` is undefined relative to the client anyway.
 Three states, ranked, not two states, filtered.
 4. **`FileName has "heapdump"` cannot match a Spring heapdump filename**, because `heapdump2026-08-03-14-49123456.hprof` tokenizes to `heapdump2026` and `has` is a whole-term test.
 The clause is dead and the `endswith` beside it hides that.
 5. **The endpoint does write a file**, contrary to Monday's caveat. `HeapDumpWebEndpoint` creates it, the JVM fills it, `TemporaryFileSystemResource` deletes it after the response.
 That correction is what makes Act II possible at all.

-**And three of mine, which belong on the page rather than in a commit.** The first draft of Act I used ASIM's `EventResult == "Success"` as a fallback for a missing status code, which is *any* status below 400 — so a `302` to a login page, the signature of a correctly protected endpoint, counted as a served heap dump and could reach `P1` in the exposure inventory.
-The first draft of Act II collapsed thirty days of operator diagnostics into `min`/`max` and then asked a proximity question of the aggregate, which silently down-ranks every dump on any host that runs a scheduled JVM diagnostic — an exclusion list built out of a `max()`, three paragraphs after a section promising not to build one.
-And the same lane's filter carried a dead clause subsumed by the one below it, with multi-token needles under `has_any`, which is the exact inferred-adjacency mistake this article corrects the briefs for twice.
-All three are fixed above and all three are described where they happened. **Eight corrections in one article, three of them mine** — and the pattern holds from last week: the errors didn't come from not knowing the rules, they came from applying them in one place and not the one next to it.
+**And six of mine, which belong on the page rather than in a commit.**

+6. **`EventResult == "Success"` is not a fallback for a status code.** The first draft of Act I used it as one, and ASIM defines Success as *any* status below 400 — so a `302` to a login page, the signature of a correctly protected endpoint, counted as a served heap dump and could reach `P1` in the exposure inventory.
+7. **An exclusion list built out of a `max()`.** The first draft of Act II collapsed thirty days of operator diagnostics into `min`/`max` and then asked a proximity question of the aggregate, which permanently down-ranks every dump on any host running a scheduled JVM diagnostic — three paragraphs after a section promising not to build exclusions.
+8. **A dead clause with multi-token needles under `has_any`**, in the same lane, which is the exact inferred-adjacency mistake this article corrects the briefs for twice.
+9. **My prefilter drifted from my endpoint list**, under a comment reading *"Prefilter terms MUST be the endpoint list itself, not a trimmed cheap subset."* Act I's omitted `dump` and `trace`; the honorable mention's omitted `health`, `info` and `metrics` — including the two endpoints a paragraph directly below it says are on the list specifically so base-path recovery works.
+A prefilter that is not a superset of the authoritative test is a silent narrowing, and a hand-kept parallel copy is a promise, not a mechanism.
+Both are now `array_concat(ActuatorEndpoints, …)`, so the invariant is structural.
+10. **Right test, wrong position.** The first draft compared the **last** path segment, which is correct for `heapdump` and wrong for `/env/{property}`, `/loggers/{name}`, `/metrics/{name}`, `/health/{component}`, and every real Jolokia request — an endpoint I had put on the *secret-bearing* list and then written a test that could only match its uninteresting form.
+Position-independent `set_intersect()` now, with the base path and the selector both falling out as evidence.
+11. **Three more unknowns, mishandled three different ways, all in my queries.** A `coalesce()` that took a literal `0` from the precise byte column over a real value in the coarse one — an unknown laundered into a measurement.
+A `where isnotempty(Service)` in the exposure inventory — an unknown deleted by a guard.
+And a `case` whose fall-through filed a `500` on a live actuator endpoint as `OK - not mounted` — an unknown reported as safety.
+Three shapes, one root, and all three sat inside the article that names the root.

+**Eleven corrections in one article, six of them mine** — and the pattern holds from last week, harder than I'd like: the errors didn't come from not knowing the rules, they came from applying them in one place and not the one next to it.
+Numbers 9 through 11 were caught in review, after the draft was already arguing all three principles in prose.
+That is not a comfortable thing to publish and it is the most useful thing in here. **If a rule is worth writing down, write it as a mechanism — a derived list, a classification, a column — because a rule you have to remember to apply is a rule you will apply everywhere except the one place it mattered.**

 And one that isn't a query bug but is worth naming for anyone running a content pipeline: **the same behaviour got two different ATT&CK techniques on two consecutive days.** Monday mapped the heapdump work to **T1005 Data from Local System**.
 Tuesday mapped it to **T1190 Exploit Public-Facing Application**.
 Same endpoint, same source report, same threat, two techniques — which means a coverage map fed by both days has one behaviour reporting coverage in two cells and no way to notice.
 Neither mapping is unreasonable in isolation.
 That's the problem: a plausible mapping and a correct mapping look identical, and nothing downstream ever contradicts either one.